-- Foxton buildings are plain in style and ornamentation is to be avoided. - Except where it is dictated by neighbouring properties the style and pitch of roofs should blend in and be similar to that of traditional houses with slated roofs. - Bargeboards and facia boards should either be avoided or be unobtrusive.
+- Foxton buildings are plain in style and ornamentation is to be avoided. - Buildings should have no more than two-storeys.
+Three storey homes are not common in Foxton and do not reflect housing needs; - Except where it is dictated by neighbouring properties the style and pitch of roofs should blend in and be similar to that of traditional houses with slated roofs. - Bargeboards and facia boards should either be avoided or be unobtrusive.
 Flat roofs are not appropriate. - Slate predominates in the village and will be encouraged.
 The use of concrete tiles is rarely appropriate and will be discouraged. - Garages should have slated, pitched roofs and ideally should be detached from the dwelling.
-They should rarely be integral to the dwellinghouse. - Traditional buildings usually have garages detached from the - dwelling, provided as ancillary buildings within the curtilage of the dwellinghouse.
-Such an arrangement is preferable to integral garages which are a characteristic of estate development and often out of scale and keeping with local character.

-All new buildings shall be designed with chimneys and these should be of a simple style as illustrated above.

-- Red brick is the traditional material in the Parish but wall rendering is also quite widely used.
+They should rarely be integral to the dwellinghouse.

+- Traditional buildings usually have garages detached from the dwelling, provided as ancillary buildings within the curtilage of the dwellinghouse.
+Such an arrangement is preferable to integral garages which are a characteristic of estate development and often out of scale and keeping with local character. - All new buildings shall be designed with chimneys and these should be of a simple style as illustrated below. - Red brick is the traditional material in the Parish but wall rendering is also quite widely used.
 Anyone considering using rendering should ensure that it fits in with the buildings in the immediate vicinity and blends in with the local character.
 Bright or vivid masonry paints are to be discouraged. - Porches should be of a simple design.
 A plain canopy with a slate roof is likely to be the most appropriate. - Windows and doors made of wood and with small panes will be encouraged.
 Other materials such as uPVC should be used with care and every effort should be made to ensure that it is of a similar design to that of the buildings in the immediate vicinity. - Extensions should be in materials and of a scale and style to match the original building being extended. - The design of new buildings or extensions must take into account the accommodation of wheelie bins, either by allowing sufficient space for their passage from the front to the rear of the dwelling, or by means of a suitable storage.